n2code/ssync/readme.md

 # sync files all over the place
 **ssync** (**s**ystem **sync**) is a symlinking git wrapper for [config] files.

+:warning: *Currently in early development.
+You might want to avoid productive use until this notice is removed...* :construction:

 ## Synopsis
 It acts as a wrapper to put any file into its repository and puts a symlink in the original place.
 This allows to apply version control without having to store stuff in one place or litter your drive with separate repositories.